ericwhyne/webcam-over-udp-example/README.md

 - manage a frame buffer and discard partial older frames (in case of packet loss)
 - view the image on client side

 This is accomplished with as little delay as possible using IP packet networking via UDP.
-It's possible to tune this further by chancing host packet size limitations, camera size, and compression styles.
+It's possible to tune this further by changing host packet size limitations, camera size, and compression styles.